 7. Test Your Colors on Different Screens

 Colors may appear differently on various screens and projectors.
 Before your presentation, test your slides on multiple devices to ensure the colors remain visually appealing and readable.
+Ambient lighting can alter color perception.
+What looks vibrant on a monitor may appear dull on a projector.
+Always check in a live setting before the final presentation.

 Final Thoughts